mapbox/leaflet-omnivore/README.md

 npm run build
 ```

+`leaflet-omnivore.js` and `leaflet-omnivore.min.js` are **built files** generated
+from `index.js` by `browserify`.
+If you find an issue, it either needs to be
+fixed in `index.js`, or in one of the libraries leaflet-omnivore uses
+to parse formats.

 ## FAQ

 * **What if I just want one format?** Lucky for you, each format is specified